Funnelback ranking algorithm

 Same site suppression Same site suppression can be used (with the -SSS query processor option) where explicit resorting is not specified.
 In cases where a number of sites contribute results for a query, it is undesirable that the result ranking be flooded with results from a single source.
 Funnelback addresses this problem by down weighting additional results from the same site.
 Using the default settings the second result from a site receives 70% of its raw score, the third receives 58%, the fourth 50% and so on (inverse square root).

-By default, same site suppression is enabled for web collections, using a setting of
+By default, same site suppression uses a setting of

 -SSS=2.
 In this case sites are not distinguished below the second directory level. e.g.